Follow the money in the Koch wiki.

-Mark Block was the State Director of the Wisconsin chapter of the Koch-funded Americans for Prosperity (AFP).
-He has also founded or otherwise been involved in a variety of other groups, most of which include the word "Prosperity."
+Mark Block was the State Director of the Wisconsin chapter of the Koch-funded Americans for Prosperity and the chief of staff for Herman Cain's 2012 presidential campaign.
+He has also been involved in a variety of other right-wing groups.

 On November 7, 2011, the Center for Media and Democracy filed a request asking that the Internal Revenue Service investigate Prosperity USA, a tax exempt group founded and led by Block, for possibly violating the IRS prohibition against charities participating in political campaigns.
 The Center also asked the IRS to look into other groups associated with Block for potential tax code violations.